callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 It seems they may have had two rooms rather than one, although I don't know if that was from when they first moved in or some time afterwards.

 Their second child was a boy named Hyman who was born on 13th June 1883 (8th Sivan 5643).
 He became a Cabinet Maker.
-Next came Louis on 28th january 1886 (22nd Sh'vat 5646) who began working as a Porter and later became a Fruit Merchant.
+Next came Louis on 28th January 1886 (22nd Sh'vat 5646) who began working as a Porter and later became a Fruit Merchant.
+His names was spelled Lewsi on his Birth Certificate but all other documents have it as Louis, and one of his Grandsons told me.
 Their fourth child, and last son was Alexander, and he was born on 6th December 1887 (20th Kislev 5648).
 He was a Commercial Traveller who was killed in France during World War I, and is commemorated at the [Arras Memorial](https://www.cwgc.org/visit-us/find-cemeteries-memorials/cemetery-details/82700/arras-memorial/).

 I've been looking into the possibility that Louis and Alexander may have ended up in prison for stealing along with a man called Henry Solomons.
 If this checks out then Henry could be a cousin of the family.